pypi/support/README.md

 Upload limits are generally denied for the following reasons:
 * project makes nightly releases and/or is published frequently
 * project contains large pre-trained machine learning models
-* project includes a large JAR file
+* project includes a large JAR file / executable
 * project includes a runtime for another programming language
 * project is not associated with an established project or organization
 * project has not made a best-effort to reduce release size